Breaking the Barrier of 2 for the Competitiveness of Longest Queue Drop: Putting It All Together

 \section{Putting It All Together}

-In this section, we complete the proof of $1.707$-competitiveness for \LQD.
-First, we use the lemmas developed in previous sections to show a lower bound on the L-increase in phase $i$ for a queue $q$.
-This will be divided into three cases, according to whether the value of $\sigma^i_q$ decreases or not (w.r.t.\ variable $i$) and whether or not there is a live queue in the next phase.
+In this section, we complete the proof of $1.6918$-competitiveness for \LQD.
+The first part is to obtain suitable lower bounds on the profit assigned to a queue in a phase.
 Next, we sum these lower bounds over all phases and derive a lower bound for this sum.
-Finally, we optimize the parameters $\alpha$ and $\beta$ to maximize $\rho$ (and thus, minimize the competitive ratio upper bound) subject to $\Phi_q \ge \rho\cdot \hat{e}_q$ for any queue $q$.
+Finally, we optimize the parameter $\alpha$ to maximize $\rho$ (and thus, minimize the competitive ratio upper bound) subject to $\Phi_q \ge \rho\cdot \hat{e}_q$ for any queue $q$.